 As another indirect signal, this can cause a page to be demoted in search results to a lower ranking position based on a pattern of negative user experience.

-Pro tip: Use the =LEN formula in Excel to inform the length of descriptions for pages when writing en-mass.
+Pro tip: Use the =LEN formula in Excel to inform the length of descriptions for pages when writing new descriptions en-mass.

 6. Don’t stress about keywords